 You have been diagnosed with uterine cancer.
-This is the abnormal growth of cells in the uterus.
+This is the abnormal growth of cells in your uterus.
 Surgery is the most common treatment.
 You may have just the uterus removed.
 This is called hysterectomy.
-Or you may have the fallopian tubes and ovaries removed, too.
-This is called total hysterectomy and bilateral salpingo-oophorectomy.
+Or you may have the fallopian tubes and ovaries removed, too, called bilateral salpingo-oophorectomy.
 Lymph nodes in the area may also be removed.
 You may have radiation therapy after the surgery.
 In some cases, chemotherapy may be used as well.
 This sheet will help you take care of yourself at home.

 Ask for help with chores and errands while you recover.